Azure/azure-sdk-for-js/CONTRIBUTING.md

 We love [Visual Studio Code](https://code.visualstudio.com/) for many reasons, mainly:

 - You can debug JavaScript/TypeScript code right away with [automatic debugging configuration](https://code.visualstudio.com/updates/v1_45#_automatic-debug-configurations).
-- You can use it with Github's [Codespaces](https://visualstudio.microsoft.com/services/github-codespaces/) to develop inside a docker container that has all the prerequisites.
+- You can use it with GitHub's [Codespaces](https://visualstudio.microsoft.com/services/github-codespaces/) to develop inside a docker container that has all the prerequisites.
 - You get [excellent support for TypeScript](https://code.visualstudio.com/Docs/languages/typescript).

 ### Prerequisites